 The course is available to those students who are willing to work in exchange for tuition.
 We regard these students as very special people, as they spend at least 12 months as part of the Wellington Riding Team.

-Students may take their BHS examinations throughout their year with us, and would aim to achieve at least their Stage 1, Riding & Road Safety and Stage 2 qualifications by the end of course.
+Students may take their BHS examinations throughout their year with us, and would aim to achieve at least their Stage 1, Ride Safe and Stage 2 qualifications by the end of course.
 Many of our students are also able to achieve Stage 3, but this may depend on their previous experience before coming to train with us.
-All students also train towards their Preliminary Teaching Test and are able to take this too providing they are old enough during their time with us.
+All students also train towards their 2 Teach and are able to take this too providing they are old enough during their time with us.